 I think you can make them work year-round.
-As long as you have a few all in classic shapes, but in a variety of fabric weights (most obviously sheer for summer, thicker knits for winter), then you should be good. :)posted over 5 years ago
+As long as you have a few all in classic shapes, but in a variety of fabric weights (most obviously sheer for summer, thicker knits for winter), then you should be good. :)posted almost 6 years ago

 Of course you can!
 As long as it’s a summer-weight fabric I think black can look really chic in the sunshine, especially with sunglasses.